paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2018-07-21-brands_renewed.md

 * [Pentagram's identity refresh for American Express][4] again saw practically indistinguishable logo tweaks, but they also introduced a shorthand version to be used in situations where space is at a premium.

-* When [North was asked to review Tate’s visual identity][5], rather than replace the dynamic logo designed by Wolff Olins in 2000, they instead they opted to refocus and refine it:
+* When [North was asked to review Tate’s visual identity][5], rather than replace the dynamic logo designed by Wolff Olins in 2000, they instead opted to refocus and refine it:

   > For us to propose getting rid of the identity system entirely would be irresponsible and a selfish act as designers.
 Instead, we built on the existing brand equity, refreshed and strengthened what was working well.